n3rdopolis/rebeccablackos/README.txt

       with one that is supported by both your BIOS and your monitor.
 However, the resolution can be customized, especially on VMs which may tend to default to a smaller screen size.

+      * The LiveCD boot menu gives the option to hit the 'e' key to edit the boot script.
-      * For Live CD mode, in the boot menu, hit the 'e' key. and set SetCustomResolution to 1 (from 0) and then change the set gfxmode= line to your desired resolution, and hit "CTRL+X"
+      It can be tweaked to force the boot framebuffer size.
+SetCustomResolution to 1 (from 0) and then change the set gfxmode= line to your desired resolution, and hit "CTRL+X"

-      * For installed, a utility, rbos-configure-simplegraphics is provided.
+      * For installed systems, a utility, rbos-configure-simplegraphics is provided, that configures the bootloader framebuffer size.

 BUILDING:
 ---------